 |3.3 V regulator||2x 1 A||2x 0.8 A||0.8 A||0.8 A|

 |Input Voltage (VIN)||11 V - 25 V||11 V - 25 V||12 V - 24 V||12 V - 24 V|

-|Displays supported (without need for adapter/significant modification)||PanelDue, Mini 12864, RepRapDiscount Full Graphic Smart Controller||PanelDue, Mini 12864||-||Mini 12864, TFT35, RepRapDiscount Full Graphic Smart Controller|
+|Displays supported (without adapter or significant modification)||PanelDue, Mini 12864, RepRapDiscount Full Graphic Smart Controller||PanelDue, Mini 12864||None||Mini 12864, TFT35, RepRapDiscount Full Graphic Smart Controller|

-|CAN Expansions||Duet 3 Expansion 3HC, Duet 3 Toolboard 1LC, Duet 3 Expansion 1XD||Duet 3 Expansion 3HC, Duet 3 Toolboard 1LC, Duet 3 Expansion 1XD||-||-|
+|CAN Expansions||Duet 3 Expansion 3HC, Duet 3 Toolboard 1LC, Duet 3 Expansion 1XD||Duet 3 Expansion 3HC, Duet 3 Toolboard 1LC, Duet 3 Expansion 1XD||None||None|

-|Other Expansions||PT100 temperature sensor daughter board, Duet 3 Expansion Mini 2||PT100 temperature sensor daughter board, Duet 3 Expansion Mini 2, SBC||-||ESP-12S/ESP-07S Wi-Fi Module, EXP-MOT Driver Expansion (shared with display headers)|
+|Other Expansions||PT100 or thermocouple temperature-sensor daughter board, Duet 3 Expansion Mini 2||PT100 or thermocouple temperature-sensor daughter board, Duet 3 Expansion Mini 2, SBC||None||ESP-12S/ESP-07S Wi-Fi Module, EXP-MOT Driver Expansion (signals shared with display headers)|

 You will find Phi’s documentation in the hardware design repository wiki.
 We will add materials, including guides and technical articles, by the time boards ship our to backers.
 Meanwhile, if you have a question that just can’t wait, or if you want to see a topic covered in our documentation, please feel free to reach out using the Ask a technical question link below.